masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 ### Exercise 2 (Optional)

-Let's try to sovle some leetcode qusiton.
+Let's try to sovle some leetcode quesiton.
 These can be optimized by leveraging array and hash table data structure💪

 - https://leetcode.com/problems/two-sum/